niiknow/gtin-cloud/README.md

 # TODO
 - [ ] More research API integration coming soon...
 - [ ] Find even more API.
 Please open an issue and make some suggestion if you know any?

+# Dicussion/Analysis
+> What we found during our API Integration researches

+1. Tescolabs - We noticed that Tescolabs store image using last 3 digits of EAN number.
+  - Advantages: This may actually provide faster data access for cloud storage than our strategy.
+  - Disadvantages: The downside is that it would be harder to browse a local folder because it would have more than 1000 objects.
+2. EANDATA - Like us, segment its folder into 3 digits of a 13 digits EAN.
+It store the primary image as a full EAN number with the image extension.
+Example: https://eandata.com/image/products/004/900/000/0049000006582.jpg
+  - Advantages: Like us, this make it easier to browse.
+It is also easier for website vendor to parse when using EAN as number.
+One can easily identify the image EAN because it can exists without the folder structure.
+It can also have good performance for cloud storage access.
+  - Disadvantages: We find that, most of the time, Company Prefix digit (CP)/first digit in EAN is 0.
+Not using this digit in folder struction may increase cloud storage access/segmentation.

 # MIT
 See [LICENSE](LICENSE) file.